28 Days of Black Fashion History: Bethann Hardison

 Flanked by a bevy of Black models, Bethann Hardison accepts the CFDA Founders Award, presented by Naomi Campbell and Iman.

-Understanding how important it is for the images we see to be a reflection of ourselves and how much fashion has become a part of pop culture and no longer an exclusive, elite club, Bethann Hardison continues to fight for diversity in the fashion industry.
+Understanding how important it is for the images we see to be a reflection of ourselves and how much fashion has become a part of pop culture is no longer and exclusive and elite club, Bethann Hardison continues to fight for diversity in the fashion industry.

 Watch Bethann Hardison speaks of her work as an activist in the fashion industry.

 “Diversity is just good for the world.
 And images have much more power than words.
 When people start putting those colorful images out and people of power start standing behind them, it starts to create a paradigm shift.
-And I believe it can happen.”–Bethann Hardison
+And I believe it can happen.”

 Did you know that in addition to being a former model, advocate, activist, and businesswomen, Bethann Hardison is also Mom to actor Kadeem Hardison, best known for his role as Dwayne Wayne on the groundbreaking sitcom A Different World?